Josh Taylor vs. Jack Catterall: The fight

 Despite being knocked down by Catterall in the eighth round and being seemingly outboxed by the challenger, Taylor won a controversial split decision victory, with scores of 114–111 and 113–112 in his favour, and 113–112 in favour of Catterall.
 According to CompuBox, Catterall landed more punches than Taylor in 11 out of 12 rounds.
 The challenger landed 120 of 525 (23%) total punches, with Taylor throwing and landing far fewer in comparison: 73 of 306 (24%) overall.

 Aftermath

 Former world cruiserweight champion and pundit Johnny Nelson stated, "It's decisions like this which turn casual fans off.
 Josh Taylor did not win that fight."
 The decision was labelled as "the biggest robbery in British boxing history".
 Irish bookmaker Paddy Power stated that they would be refunding all stakes placed by their customers on Catterall to win the bout, as it "was an absolute robbery".
 Despite the widespread public opinion, Taylor was defiant in his post-fight interview, saying, "I don't think there is any need for a rematch...
 I know I won the fight."

-A rematch between Taylor and Catterall was scheduled to take place at the First Direct Arena in Leeds on 18 May 2024.
-Catterall got revenge in a hard fought battle winning via unanimous decision.